LearnOnDemandSystems/docs/lod/auto-register-lab-user-devices-and-stores-cookie-and-ip-address-in-database.md

 ---
-title: "auto register lab user devices and store cookie and ip address in database"
+title: "Auto-register Lab User Devices and Store Cookie and IP Address in Database"
-description: "automatically registers lab user devices and stores a cookie in their browser upon the initial lab launch"
+description: "Automatically registers lab user devices and stores a cookie in their browser upon the initial lab launch."
 isPublished: true
 ---